JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 reg_nlp = RegularizedNLPModel(f, h)
 ```

-This design makes it a convenient source of reproducible problem instances for testing and benchmarking algorithms in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl).
+This design makes it a convenient source of reproducible problem instances for testing and benchmarking algorithms in the repository [@diouane-habiboullah-orban-2024;@aravkin-baraldi-orban-2022;@aravkin-baraldi-orban-2024;@leconte-orban-2023-2].

 ## Requirements of the ShiftedProximalOperators.jl package